Gauging the Gauge and Anomaly Resolution: Gauging the 2-Gauge

-\paragraph{2-gauge transformations.} For this case, we utilize \eqref{gtff} for the 2-gauge transformation law of $K$, with the caveat that the Peiffer identity for $t:\h\rightarrow\g$ is no longer necessarily satisfied.
+We utilize \eqref{gtff} for the 2-gauge transformation law of $K$, with the caveat that the Peiffer identity for $t:\h\rightarrow\g$ is no longer necessarily satisfied.
 As such, we write the $[L\wedge L]$ term in the 2-gauge transformation $\Sigma^L$ as $tL\wedge L$.
 This yields

-This indicates the transformation property
+{This} indicates the transformation property

 such that we achieve the desired covariance